daoo/autodesk/README.md

 ### Server

-The server runs on a Raspberry Pi or directly on the same PC as the client if you have for example a [Adafruit FT232H](https://learn.adafruit.com/adafruit-ft232h-breakout/overview).
+The server runs on a raspberry or directly on the same PC as the client if you have for example a [Adafruit FT232H](https://learn.adafruit.com/adafruit-ft232h-breakout/overview).
 In general it needs to be a computer with access to GPIO pins.

 The server provides a HTTP API for manually controlling the desk, setting the session state and also showing some nice statistics.
 The client must be able to reach this API over HTTP for the entire system to function.
-If running the server on a Raspberry Pi it is recommended to use SSH for security.
+If running the server on a raspberry Pi it is recommended to use SSH for security.

+The server is described with docker-compose, to set it up on the raspberry clone the repository and run:

+    sudo docker-compose up

 ### Client